Live Migration of Workloads

 01 image compute 005

-6. Wait a few moments and you will see that the Virtual Machine status changes from Running to Migrating.
+8. You will see the Virtual Machine status changes from Running to Migrating.

 01 image compute 006

-7. A few moments after that, the Virtual Machine status will return to Running.
-Note that the worker node is now on the new worker node (e.g. worker-cluster-m2ssq-1).
+9. A few moments after that, the Virtual Machine status will return to a Running state.

 01 image compute 007

-This is similar to the VMware vMotion feature for VMs.
+This feature is similar to VMware’s Storage vMotion feature.

 Requirements